robin-rpr/calos/README.rst

 ---------------------

 Charliecloud provides user-defined software stacks (UDSS) for high-performance computing (HPC) centers.
-This “bring your own software stack” functionality addresses needs such as:
+This "bring your own software stack" functionality addresses needs such as:

 * software dependencies that are numerous, complex, unusual, differently